Solitaire

 evolved into various forms, each offering a unique challenge and experience.
 Whether you're a

-play Solitaire, delve into its fascinating history, and offer useful tips to enhance your
+Solitaire, delve into its fascinating history, and offer useful tips to enhance your gameplay.

 What is Solitaire?